What to expect when Snapchat goes public tomorrow

 Experts are mixed on what to expect with this one.
 Snapchat is losing gobs of money and has seen slowed user growth, but there is also a lot of pent-up demand because it’s been a few years since we’ve seen a big consumer tech IPO.

-While we don’t know how newly public investors will make out, we do know that co-founder and CEO Evan Spiegel will be ok.
+While we don’t know how public investors will make out, we do know that co-founder and CEO Evan Spiegel will be ok.
 This IPO will make him worth billions.Featured Image: Michael Nagle/Bloomberg via Getty Images

 0